CheshireCaat/browser-with-fingerprints/MIGRATION.md

   plugin.useFingerprint(fingerprint);

-  // Remove the key option if you do not need an override: await plugin.launch({ headless: false });
+  // Omit the key option if you do not need an override: await plugin.launch({ headless: false });
 }